Friday, February 27, 2015

 As you can tell, the film has a pretty rough time developing all of these characters, but compared to an awful movie I reviewed today, Jupiter Ascending definitely had better characters, despite the fact not many of them being developed that well, except for Tatum, Kunis, and Redmayne.

 Overall, Jupiter Ascending is definitely an ambitious project, very heavy on special effect light shows but light on story and substance.
-Reminds me a lot of my thoughts on the Wachowskis’ Speed Racer movie from 2008, visually colorful but very lacking in story and characters, however between the two this movie is better than that CGI vomit.
+Reminds me a lot of my thoughts on the Wachowskis’ Speed Racer movie from 2008, visually colorful but very lacking in story and characters though the Speed Racer movie has more of a nostalgic connection to me as I saw it when I was 14.

-Besides the visual effects, Channing Tatum and Mila Kunis’ performance are decent, nothing Oscar worthy but probably nothing that’ll cause them to become Razzie contenders.
-Eddie Redmayne on the other hand is amusing to watch because he really doesn’t belong in this movie, his voice is quiet and not very intimidating for a villain and when he goes over the top it becomes funny, I felt someone like Benedict Cumberbatch or Hugo Weaving would fit the role better.
+Channing Tatum and Mila Kunis’ performances are fine, nothing spectacular but nothing terrible either even if the writing for them isn't especially good, they tried to make something out of it which I appreciate.
+Eddie Redmayne on the other hand is amusing to watch because he really doesn’t belong in this movie, his voice is quiet and not very intimidating for a villain and when he goes over-the-top it becomes funny, one of the most delightful failed performances of the 2010s.

 Seventh Son review